 7. Use off-white or cream paper

 The choice of paper is an important choice in the design of a book and can contribute much to the overall atmosphere of the book.
 Due to trends in the paper industry and minor myths about bright white paper somehow being cheaper than off-white or cream paper, the amount of high bright white paper used for books has rapidly increased.
-The problem that high bright white paper presents is that the contrast between black text and high bright white paper is too much (0–100%).
-Off-white or cream paper is not only more aesthetically pleasing but less stressful on the eyes.
+The problem that high bright white paper presents, is that the contrast between black text and high bright white paper is too much (0–100%).
+Off-white or cream paper is not only more pleasing but less stressful on the eyes.
 Due to trends in the industry towards more bright white paper, it is now quite a challenge to find uncoated off-white or cream paper stocks and even more of a challenge to find coated stocks in off-white or cream paper.
-An exception to the rule is for people with visual impairments when indeed maximum contrast is desirable.
+An exception to the rule is for people with vision impairments, when indeed maximum contrast is desirable.

-People with dyslexia, 10% of the worlds total population (Pennington, 1991), also complain that the contrast of bright white paper and text causes an unstable and blurry reading experience and that the letters move around on the page (Bupa, 2011).
+People with dyslexia, 10% of the world’s total population (Pennington, 1991), also complain that the contrast of bright white paper and text causes an unstable and blurry reading experience and that the letters move around on the page (Bupa, 2011).
 It has also been known that people with dyslexia use colored acetate overlays on top of printed information.

 8. Add details so users can submit their thoughts and feedback regarding the design of the book

 So often books are published in a very linear fashion, going through the editorial, design and production stages without getting feedback from the main people that will use them and they are rarely tested with people.
 An idea to make the process more circular and user-centered would be to put details either on the back cover, colophon or somewhere else in the book, which allow people to submit their thoughts and feedback.
-A special email address, webpage with a form, paper tear-away form, or simply a guestbook could be provided.
+A special email address, webpage with a form, paper tear-away form, or simply a guestbook, could be provided.
 A major benefit from doing this is that you never know what feedback you might get, someone could write something which could help improve the design, or maybe they have spotted an error somewhere.

 9. Tread carefully in the editorial/design/client relationship

 A book is more often than not a collaborative effort.
-You will have to judge and sense when it is right time to suggest improvements and agree or disagree to make certain changes from feedback.
-Some clients are open and welcome suggestions and feedback, other will reject your every suggestion claiming that they know better or that ‘they do not do it like that‘ or ‘it is not suitable’.
-Jennifer Rowsell (Rowsell, 2000) perhaps sums up the relationship best: ‘[…] textbooks (in the case of my study, reading textbooks) and other educational schemes are the product of a long collaborative process between actors whose roles in the company are sometimes complementary and sometimes in conflict.
+You will have to judge and sense when it is the right time to suggest improvements and agree or disagree to make certain changes from feedback.
+Some clients are open and welcome suggestions and feedback, others will reject your every suggestion claiming that they know better or that ‘they do not do it like that’ or ‘it is not suitable’… Jennifer Rowsell (Rowsell, 2000) perhaps sums up the relationship best: ‘[…] textbooks (in the case of my study, reading textbooks) and other educational schemes are the product of a long collaborative process between actors whose roles in the company are sometimes complementary and sometimes in conflict.
 The resulting artifact, smooth as it may seem, cannot fail to be the result of numerous transformations and compromises, not only of differing points of view, but of differing intended functions for the text’.

 10. Let the designer do their job

 Ideas and suggestions developed throughout design projects sometimes do not get implemented when they should do.
 Please consider what your designer has to say with an open mind and ask yourself, if what is being suggested is an improvement over what you are currently doing or have.
-Rather than rejecting what is being suggested on style basis or what you have typically done before.
-Printed books are increasingly being subjected to competition from other areas and technologies, so it is essential in order to survive, that books are produce as well as possible and that new impulses are considered.
+Rather than rejecting what is being suggested on style basis, or what you have typically done before.
+Printed books are increasingly being subjected to competition from other areas and technologies, so it is essential in order to survive, that books are produced as well as possible and that new impulses are considered.

 Bupa.
 (February 2011).
 Dyslexia.
 Viewed October 2012.